Data Types and Operators in Tableau

 -

-- Char (Character): Fixed-length character string.
+- Char (Character): This data type is a fixed-length character string.

-- Varchar (Variable Character): Variable-length character string.
+- Varchar (Variable Character): This data type is a variable-length character string.

 3. Date and Time Data Types: These include-